This page was updated on January 6, 2021 by Kaitlyn Esposito, MPH.

 This question is very important to patients living with chronic pain.
 So, let’s talk about it…

-It had been previously reported that the World Health Organization (WHO) was recommending that people take paracetamol/acetaminophen instead of ibuprofen.
+It had also been previously reported that the World Health Organization (WHO) was recommending that people take paracetamol/acetaminophen instead of ibuprofen.

 There are two problems with this…